maxant/kafka-data-consistency/README.md

 # TODO

+- make web subscribe to sink of a KSQL with windowed average age of new young partners
 - build function to reset all data to masterdata
 - fix tracing - we don't get any data at the moment!
 - add creation time to claim and use that as index in kibana